-Asking yourself the question “what is no-code”?
+Are you asking yourself the question “what is no-code”?
 You’re not alone.
-After all, the concept sounds almost too good to be true: developing your own software applications without ever having to learn a programming language like Java or Python.
+The concept sounds almost too good to be true: developing your own software applications without ever having to learn a programming language like Java or Python.

-In this article, we’ll discuss everything you need to know about the “no-code” phenomenon: the definition of no-code, the benefits of no-code platforms, and the most important features to look for when choosing a no-code platform.
+In this article, we’ll discuss everything you need to know about the “no-code” phenomenon: the definition of no-code software, no-code vs low-code, the pros and cons of both options, the features of no-code platforms, and who benefits the most from no-code development.

-“No-code” tools are software development platforms that allow even non-technical employees to build and deploy their own applications, without needing to write a single line of code.
+“No-code” tools are software development platforms that allow even non-technical employees to build and deploy their own applications without writing a single line of code.
 These tools often feature a simple user interface with drag-and-drop features, letting you easily visualize the development process and define the underlying business logic.

 The term “no-code” is often used in conjunction with, or synonymously with, the term “low-code.”
 As the names suggest, however, there’s an important distinction:

 - No-code platforms can build software without the user having to modify the underlying codebase.
 They typically use a visual interface that guides users step-by-step through the development process.
 In many cases, these tools use drag-and-drop functionality.

 - Low-code platforms may call for limited amounts of coding, requiring non-technical users to work together with developers during some or all of the development process.
 The solutions may have a mixture of visual interfaces and coding sections, so they do offer some guidance.